lukemshepherd/PCA-2/docs/install.md

 ### numpy-quaternion

-Numpy doesn't natively support quaternions as a data type- this package always you to pass quaternions properly and makes multiplication and returning the imaginary component a lot easier.
+Numpy doesn't natively support quaternions as a data type- this package allows you to pass quaternions properly and makes multiplication and returning the imaginary component a lot easier.

 [numpy-quaternion github](https://github.com/moble/quaternion)